LidkeLab/BaGoL/README.md

 More data are available at the Nature Communication website published along the paper.

 #Demos:
-To run the demos open the scripts in MATLAB and run them or type the name of the scripts in a command window.
+To run the demos, change directory to the 'Software Package' folder, open the scripts in MATLAB and run them or type the name of the scripts in a command window.
+Due to the random nature of Monte Carlo technique, the BaGoL results won't be identical to those in the Expected_Results folder.

 BaGoL_MPI_Origami.m:
 Analysis of localizations from an experimental MPI DNA-Origami